nanoqsh/areq/areq/README.md

 ## Getting Started

-Although the library is runtime-independent, it also provides high-level crates for choosing a specific runtime.
+Although the library is runtime-agnostic, it also provides high-level crates for choosing a specific runtime.
 Currently, two crates are available:

 * [`areq-smol`](https://docs.rs/areq-smol) provides support for the [smol](https://docs.rs/smol) runtime
 * [`areq-tokio`](https://docs.rs/areq-tokio) provides support for the [tokio](https://docs.rs/tokio) runtime